Eyra cat (Jaguarundi)

 In the same way that many large cats need to have enough space to carry out their activities, the Leoncillo needs a big space to survive, which is why it was found throughout the national territory a few years ago.

-However, today its habitat is highly restricted due to human activities, although this is not a reason to consider it a threatened species in Costa Rica.
+However, today its habitat is highly restricted due to human activities, is a reason to be considered in danger of extintion in Costa Rica by SINAC.
 The Red List of the International Union for the Conservation of Nature indicates that its conservation status is Least Concern4.

 This animal is especially challenging to see, but it can be seen in Savannas and bushes, the typical ecosystems that can be found in management sites like Palo Verde National Park in Guanacaste Province5.
 Nonetheless, in some parts of the country, especially in very rural areas, it is considered a plague because it eats domestic animals, like chicken, when looking for food1.